exilence-ce/exilence-ce/CONTRIBUTING.md

-# Contributing to Exilence Next
+# Contributing to Exilence Community Edition

 We appreciate any help in the project we can get.
 Before doing so, however, we have some guidelines we'd like for you to follow: